raviqqe/mlir-rs/README.md

-# mlir-rs
+# Melior

-MLIR in Rust
+MLIR bindings for Rust

+This crate is a wrapper of [the MLIR C API](https://mlir.llvm.org/docs/CAPI/).

 ## License